Fitness centre manager

 - The need to meet key performance indicators and financial targets may be stressful.

-- Most organisations provide a sportswear uniform, although some managers may wear business dress.
+- Most organisations provide a sportswear uniform, although some managers may wear business or business-casual attire.

-- Jobs are available in most areas.
-Fitness centres are widespread throughout the UK but are more commonly found in urban areas.
+- Fitness centres are widespread throughout the UK but are more commonly found in urban areas.

 - Overseas work or travel may occasionally be required.
-Some chains of clubs are expanding into Europe.
+Some larger chains, such as PureGym and Fitness First, are expanding into Europe.
 Jobs can also be found in expatriate communities abroad.

 Qualifications